 Nord keyboards are probably the most instantly recognizable from the market with their bright red casing.
-The significant thing about this technology is that the keys have both top and bottom tripping, meaning that the release things up to the first strike.
+The significant thing about this technology is that the keys have both top and bottom tripping, meaning that they release things up to the first strike.

-Nord asserts to have gone a lot more detailed in their sampling process than ever before.
+Nord asserts to have gone a lot more detailed in its sampling process than ever before.
 Like previous versions, the sounds are divided between 3 motors — pianos, organs, and synths.
 The Nord Sample library 3.0 offers a wide range of expansion content from vintage to modern instruments and effects.

 Each audio engine includes a dedicated management section with LED labeling for visual feedback.
 You will find committed onboard effects for each department as well as master consequences.
 The synth section has a dedicated OLED screen to make things much more accessible.

 The layout of the Nord Stage 3 may seem somewhat overwhelming initially, however, it doesn’t take long to become second nature.

 The Nord Stage 3 is broadly considered as among the best professional music keyboards round, and so many opinions can not be wrong.
 It’s a superior workstation and synth; there’s no denying this.
 Our issue with this keyboard and its predecessors is the fact that it doesn’t feel as great as the Roland, Korg, and Yamaha equivalents.

 Nord’s exclusive Virtual Hammer Action will operate for a few players and not others.
 The sound engines are incredible, the layout is intuitive as soon as you get the hang of it, and it seems great.
 Try it out for yourself; our only complaint is the weight of the keys.
 Otherwise, it is brilliant.